ShujianQian/epic-artifact/README.md

 ![GPU Type](<figs/3-gpu-selection.png>)

 4. Add your SSH public key to access the server.
-If you have a github public key, you can copy and paste it from https://github.com/[gitusername].keys.
+If you have a github public key, you can copy and paste it from [github public key](https://github.com/[gitusername].keys).
 Also, name your server so that you can identify it.

 ![SSH Keys](<figs/4-ssh-key.png>)